How Much Does It Cost to Hire an Assistant?

 Administrative Assistant

-An administrative assistant’s focus is typically on repetitive operational tasks such as data entry, bookkeeping, or payroll.
+An administrative assistant typically focusses on repetitive operational tasks such as data entry, bookkeeping, or payroll.
 Admins are typically the least expensive type of assistant because their utility is generally limited to basic recurring tasks.
-They usually don’t interact with key personnel or clients on your behalf, or take on more complex tasks that founders and executives often need (e.g. project management or creating presentations).
+They usually don’t interact with key personnel or clients on your behalf, nor do they take on more complex tasks that founders and executives often need (e.g., project management or creating presentations).

 Specialized Assistant

 Specialized assistants provide support in a specific area such as digital marketing.
-For example, a specialized assistant may be hired to help with copywriting or designing landing pages.
-They typically cost more than an admin assistant due to their specialization, but less than a personal or executive assistant, due to their utility being limited in scope.
+For example, a specialized assistant may be hired to help with copywriting designing landing pages, or you may need to hire a social media assistant to help scale your internal efforts.
+They typically cost more than an administrative assistant due to their specialization, but less than a personal or executive assistant due to their utility being limited in scope.

 Because they’re hired for specific things, they don’t do generalist tasks such as calendar management or making travel arrangements.
 They’re paid solely for handling tasks within their specialized area.